Ernest1338/configs_scripts/neovim/README.md

 	this directory contains the fully custom config

 # neovimv2
+    this directory contains the previous main config

+# neovimv3
     this directory contains the new and rewriteen neovim config, now main

 # neovim_lightweight